JaimeStill/azure-dev-resources/02-nuget.md

 ```

 To initiate an updated version, create a new GitHub Tag (this can be done at: https://github.com/<User>/<Repo>/tags) in the format of `v[0-9].[0-9].[0-9]`.
 This should be done after an approved pull request.

-## Internal NuGet Packages

-Internal NuGet packages should be managed and published on an unclassfied network and resolved with all additional external dependencies out outlined in the above *Self-Hosting* section.

-* Internal NuGet Package Strategy
-* Internal NuGet CI / CD Actions